-It is luxurious, but it is a great way to spend a night at one of the most beautiful viewpoints in the world.
+It isn’t luxurious, but it is a great way to spend a night at one of the most beautiful viewpoints in the world.

 On the price list above, you can find the prices for spending a night in the hut as well as food and drinks.
-If you want to cook your own meal, you just need to pay the small fee to use the kitchen.
+If you want to cook your own meal you’ll just need to pay a small fee to use the kitchen.